Featuring some of our top Engineering innovations in 2016.

 Since July 2013, Tang has been on assignment to DARPA's Defense Sciences Office, where he has created and lead multiple efforts, including the SIGMA program.
 SIGMA is aimed at creating cost-effective, continuous, city-to-region-scale radiation-monitoring networks to help prevent attacks involving radiological “dirty bombs” and other nuclear threats.
 Key elements of this program, which began in 2014, have been to develop and test radiation sensors with an order of magnitude improvement in performance and cost compared to current technology, as well as to develop the ability to network and analyze up to 10,000 of the advanced detectors simultaneously to provide a comprehensive real-time overview of the radiological environment.
 The program achieved its goal of producing and procuring 10,000 of these advanced detectors at $400 per unit in 2016.
 These new devices, when combined with larger SIGMA detectors along roadways, bridges and other infrastructure, promise significantly enhanced awareness of radiation sources and more advanced warning of possible threats, according to DARPA.Contact: Vincent Tang; firstname.lastname@example.org

-LLNL engineers were the recipients of three awards among the top 100 industrial inventions worldwide for 2015.
-Considered the “Oscars of invention,” this year’s winners raised the total number of awards captured by the Laboratory since 1978 to 155.
-This year’s winners and their inventions included:
+LLNL engineers were important contributors on two of the Laboratory’s three teams that received 2016 R&D 100 Awards for technical accomplishment considered the “Oscars of invention.”
+This year’s winners raised the Laboratory’s total number of awards to 158.
+This year’s Engineering winners and their innovations included: